exy02/AirMap/README.md

 <br></br>

 ## Benefits
-* Update master data mappings in Airtable, AirMap wil automatically update your Python processes to match what you have in the cloud!
+* Update master data mappings in Airtable, AirMap will automatically update your pipelines to match what you have in the cloud!
-* Airtable centralizes all information about the data you work with, everything you need in one place.
+* Airtable centralizes all of your data's information, everything you need in one place.
-* No need to send static documents back and forth, easily collaborate with others via Airtable's web/desktop GUIs.
+* No need to send static documents back and forth, easily collaborate with others via Airtable's easy-to-use web/desktop GUIs.
 * Quickly manage, control, and share your data mappings, validations, and data dictionaries.
 <br></br>